rapid7/insightconnect-plugins/cylance_protect/help.md

 #### Get Agent Details

-This action is used to single input to obtain agent information.
+This action is used to obtain agent information.

 ##### Input